AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

 The first table below shows how each file type uses the language map, the second table shows the default language map for each version alongside a description of their source.

-*Figure 1: Table of file types and their usage of language maps*
 | File Type 	| Language Map Usage                                                                                                	|
 |-----------	|-------------------------------------------------------------------------------------------------------------------	|
 | CLNG      	| Used for `convert` only to get the keys for the `languages` object.                                               	|